One of the most common causes of spinal cord injury is hyperextension of the neck.

-After a spinal cord injury, information may not be able to get past the injury site, resulting in paralysis of functions at and below the level of injury.
+After a spinal cord injury, information may not be able to get past the injury site, resulting in paralysis of functions below the level of injury.

 Because the neck makes up the uppermost section of the spinal cord, individuals who hyperextend their neck will experience some form paralysis in both the upper and lower body.

 The severity of your spinal cord lesion will determine how much control you have over the affected functions.

 Inability to fully control your movements typically results in reduced physical activity, which can cause: